 - 1. Excluding generation and supply by E.ON SE Group companies that are not licensees. - 2.
-Fuel and allowances for conventional generation are procured by EEM. - 3.
-The Relevant Licensees' Generation activities are not responsible for determining hedging policy.
-However, the impact of the E.ON Group's overall hedging policy on the Relevant Licensees' Generation activities is reflected in any profit or loss recorded in the Generation segments of Table 1. - 4.
+The Relevant Licensees' did not undertake any generation activities in the year prior to the one licence being revoked. - 3.
 The impact of the E.ON Group's overall hedging policy is also reflected in any profit or loss recorded by the Supply segment of Table 1.
-In addition, the Relevant Licensees' Supply activities are responsible for determining their hedging policies within the E.ON Group's overall hedging policy. - 5.
-While the E.ON Group's overall hedging policy is determined by another part of the business to the Relevant Licensees' Generation and Supply activities, the impact of the strategy on the Generation and Supply segments in Table 1 is reflected in any profit or loss recorded by them. - 6.
+In addition, the Relevant Licensees' Supply activities are responsible for determining their hedging policies within the E.ON Group's overall hedging policy. - 4.
+While the E.ON Group's overall hedging policy is determined by another part of the business to the Relevant Licensees' Supply activities, the impact of the strategy on the Supply segments in Table 1 is reflected in any profit or loss recorded by them. - 5.
 The Relevant Licensees' Supply activities do purchase small volumes from embedded generation and industry mechanisms.
 As this accounts for less than 5% of the total electricity supply volume reported in the Supply segment of Table 1, to avoid overcomplicating this Table 2, it is not shown.
-If it was included there would be a tick in the Supply column for this business function. - 7.
-The Relevant Licensees' Generation capacity that is not, or has not yet been, contracted with EEM.
-The Relevant Licensees' Supply activities forecast sales, the energy for which has not yet been contracted and their residual exposure to volume changes. - 8.
-E.ON's transfer pricing arrangements mean that there is no matching of the Group's, or Relevant Licensees', own generation with own supply. - 9.
-The Transmission System Operator forecasts the total system demand.
+If it was included there would be a tick in the Supply column for this business function. - 6.
+The Relevant Licensees' Supply activities forecast sales, the energy for which has not yet been contracted and their residual exposure to volume changes. - 7.
+E.ON's transfer pricing arrangements mean that there is no matching of the Group's, or Relevant Licensees', own generation with own supply. - 8.
+The Transmission System Operator forecasts the total system demand. - 9.
+For Legacy Npower licensees, the forecasting of wholesale prices is within the regulated companies whereas for Legacy E.ON companies this activity is performed by another part of the business.